About Us

 Paul Ellis

 After seasons working in the US, Australia and Japan, as well as expeditions to the mountains of Central Asia, Paul started what was to become Whiteroom Tours in 2007 with an idea to create a website around helping those venturing into the backcountry around the world.
 Backcountry Logistics was created and soon born Backcountry Snow Tours, which had tours planned for Pakistan, Gulmarg and Furano, Japan.
 Seeing that the market wasn’t really there for backcountry tours to remote locations yet he moved to offering a resort based Japan tour and sold ESS Boardstore owner Mark Chandler on the idea.
 In 2007 the first tour was run to Furano.
 In 2010 he founded Whiteroom Tours with the aim showing more people the areas in Hokkaido he came to love.
-Today Whiteroom Tours has grown into a Travel Agency, Tour Operator and Guiding Company with more than 40+ tours all over Japan as well as NZ and Alaska, and guiding throughout Japan.
+Today Whiteroom Tours has grown into a Travel Agency, Tour Operator and Guiding Company with more than 50+ tours and guiding throughout Japan.
 Paul holds his CAA Avalanche Level 1 Professional and Wilderness First Aid certificate.

 Ross Mcswiney

-Ross has seen more winter than most people see in two lifetimes.
-Having first guided in Japan with Whiteroom Tours in 2012, he heads up our Whiteroom Japan operations.
+Having guided in Japan since 2009 and with Whiteroom Tours since 2012, he heads up our Whiteroom Japan operations and has seen more winter than most people see in two lifetimes.
 He is responsible for establishing Whiteroom Guides and ensuring Whiteroom runs to the highest of standards.
-Ross has over 26 years experience as a Thredbo Ski Patroller, National Ski Patrol Trainer & Examiner, Australian Ski Patrol Advanced Emergency Care Course Trainer & Examiner plus has skied 19 years in Hokkaido & Northern Honshu, 13 as a professional ski guide.
+Ross has over 28 years experience as a Ski Patroller, National Ski Patrol Trainer & Examiner, Australian Ski Patrol Advanced Emergency Care Course Trainer & Examiner plus has skied 23 years in Hokkaido & Northern Honshu, 16 as a professional ski guide.

 RONAN MAGUIRE